Ever wonder if great displays can really affect sales?

 Clorox brands were up 16% during the program, led by Clorox Disinfecting Wipes, which were up 154%.
 Higher sales for the other brands also meant higher sales for Roundy's.

 Takeaway: Great merchandising creates displays that sell more merchandise.

-Contrast the AMG Strategic Advisors / Clorox example of a targeted display based on a lot of research, to this one at a supermarket that offers no rhyme or reason why Lucky Charms, Langer Juice and Reese's would be together except for a "2 fer $5" sale on the juice.
+Contrast the AMG Strategic Advisors / Clorox merchandising case study based on a lot of research to one at a supermarket that offers no rhyme or reason why Lucky Charms, Langer Juice, and Reese's would be together except for a "2 for $5" sale on the juice.

 SalesRX, my online retail sales training program, has a course on merchandising your store.
 You can find out more by clicking the button below.